-For example, the National Flood Insurance Program (NFIP) often has high premiums with sometimes insufficient coverage, and As part of the Council's 2024 Science for Communities program, the Sacramento Regional Coalition to End Homelessness-in partnership with academic and state agency collaborators conducted an analysis to better understand emergency housing available to vulnerable Delta communities during times of flood.
+For example, the National Flood Insurance Program (NFIP) often has high premiums with sometimes insufficient coverage, and program, the Sacramento Regional Coalition to End Homelessness-in partnership with academic and state agency collaborators conducted an analysis to better understand emergency housing available to vulnerable Delta communities during times of flood.
 The analysis found that Delta legacy communities face many barriers in developing emergency action plans, and identified a need for deeper analysis of the intersecting demographic and housing data in order to more fully explore this issue.
 Results of the team's analysis are presented in an online StoryMap.